top of page

 International Double Reed Society July 27th, 2021

-This past Tuesday July 27th, American oboist Sara Renner did a video release of her latest album Oboe Unfolded as part of the 2nd International Double Reed Society Virtual Symposium.
+On Tuesday July 27th, 2021, American oboist Sara Renner did a video release of her latest album Oboe Unfolded as part of the 2nd International Double Reed Society Virtual Symposium.

 My work for solo oboe Capri 204, which is the first in the album, was showcased at this virtual event as well.